 WHAT IS ROPE ACCESS?

-Rope Access has and is still continuing to grow as a major technique for Working at Height, due to the cost effectiveness and high safety record.
-The IRATA safety record is unmatched by any other means of working at height.
+Rope Access has and is continuing to grow as a major technique for Working at Height, due to the cost effectiveness and high safety record.
+The IRATA safety record is unmatched by any other means of working at height leading to Rope Access being used in the construction industry, window cleaning, building maintenance, geotechnical, offshore, wind turbines and many more applications worldwide.
+The IRATA certification scheme, is the only rope access qualification accepted internationally.

 Construction Industry